 Above all political aspects, progressives need to prioritize aiming for inclusive prosperity.
 What makes an economy prosper?
-Some may say it’s the hard working mothers returning to the workforce after having a child.

 The main factor that affects an economy’s stability is the daily microeconomic decisions being made by the citizens.
 From what items to buy, to where to buy, to when to consume these items, and up to what amount to consume.

 People have this purchasing power that can dictate an economy’s inflation rate and it can also be used to manipulate prices.
 To address such, there are existing economic policies that the government implement to set price floors and price ceilings.
 Progressives today supports the advocacy of educating the youth on how to manage their assets well and how to deal accurately with microeconomic decision making.